stackbuilders/tutorials/tutorials/haskell/mustache-templates/tutorial.md

 for other domains.
 We also have used [*generics*](https://wiki.haskell.org/GHC.Generics) to quickly define `ToJSON` instance for the data types.
-You can read more about generics, but the technique in a nutshell is simple: compiler can derive `Generic` instance for your datatype (with `DeriveGeneric` extension enabled) which describes “structure” of your data, and then you can use that information to (again automatically) derive instance of `ToJSON` type class.
+You can read more about generics, but the technique in a nutshell is simple: the compiler can derive `Generic` instance for your datatype (with `DeriveGeneric` extension enabled) which describes “structure” of your data, and then you can use that information to (again automatically) derive instance of `ToJSON` type class.

 Now we can experiment with template compilation.
 We will have two templates:
-`main.mustache` and `file.mustache` (we could do with just one, but then I wouldn't have a good example how to work with partials).
+`main.mustache` and `file.mustache` (we could do with just one, but then I wouldn't have a good example of how to work with partials).

 The `main.mustache` looks like this: